DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/arduino/optimal_room_conditions.md

 # Effects of Room Parameters on Learning Performance

 A healthy and comfortable indoor climate is a crucial foundation for successful teaching and effective learning.
-In particular, in classrooms and smaller lecture halls with high occupant density, factors such as room temperature, relative humidity, and the concentration of carbon dioxide (CO₂) directly affect the well-being, health and cognitive performance of those present.
+In particular, in classrooms and smaller lecture halls with high occupant density, factors such as room temperature, relative humidity, and the concentration of airborne pollutants directly affect the well-being, health and cognitive performance of those present.
 Numerous scientific studies show that an optimally set indoor climate not only improves subjective comfort but also enables measurable gains in concentration and learning performance.

 ## Room Temperature and Cognitive Performance